maqnius/markdown-cv/index.md

 - Spanish (Basic)

 ## What else?

+`June 2019`
+__Successfull Participation in a Hackathon__
+- _Bundesministerium für Familie, Senioren, Frauen und Jugend_
+- The family ministry hosted a hackathon where new ideas to tackle social issues should be developed.
+Our group created a concept to improve the open data interface of the ministry to make it more accessible, interesting and useful for scientific and educational usage.

+## About me
-- I like calm people's things like reading books (mainly philosophical) and meditation.
+I like calm people's things like reading books (mainly philosophical) and meditation.
 Despite that, I'm into sports, especially traditional martial arts - I hope, I'll find a Kung Fu school in Bochum!

 <!-- ### Footer